 - At the top of the field pass through the stile/gate;

 - Decision point!
 You can go left or right here – left leads across the field to the ‘middle road’; right leads to Redway.
-Both lead to the middle of the hill but the path to Redway is stone paved, turn left, follow from point 3 in the next section below;
+Both lead to the middle of the hill but the path to Redway is stone paved, turn left, follow from point 3 in the next (Jackson Lane) section below;

 - Left: cross the field to the gate onto the ‘middle road’.
 If the gate is closed, please close it again after you have passed through;